-Everything seemed on track for an announcement it would go ahead, but it was a intentions only pep talk.
+Everything seemed on track for an announcement it would go ahead, but it was an intentions only pep talk.
 Jones said at the time he was frustrated it wasn't yet time to bring out the ''picks and axes''.

 The decision about the rail option is due to be announced in the next week.

-If it's a green flag, eventually a large dollop of PGF money will be likely be invested on its back.
+If it's a green flag, eventually a large dollop of PGF money will likely be invested on its back.
 NZTA has already received $500,000 from the Provincial Growth Fund (PGF) for a business case development aligned to the rail proposal.

 A tale of two cities

-It is generally agreed a rail link would take pressure off Northland's roads and encourage expansion of the region's deep water port, but the region does not live up to its potential in many areas.
+It is generally agreed a rail link would take pressure off Northland's roads and encourage expansion of the deep water port, but the region does not live up to its potential in many areas.

 ''I make no apology for making it clear that the North needs to catch up with the rest of the country.
 Would I like things to happen at a quicker pace?
 Yes,'' said Economic Development Minister Jones.